-It all started after Dad died actually, the sexual abuse.
+It all started after a parent died; the sexual abuse.
 But in my eyes at that age not knowing any better, I thought it was normal behaviour between two boys (I’ll write on this more later).
 There were parts I knew ‘probably wasn’t allowed’ but as an 11 year old you just don’t question these things and with the stress and anxiety that I was going through I would go as far to say I wasn’t coherent during the years, really.
 The “don’t tell anyone” was actioned by a close of the door; as simple and quick as that.
 I was sexually abused by my other brother; the details aren’t too important.
 It went on for a few years until after he finished high school.

 So from the age of 11 – 12/13 I had lost my father, lost a family unit, and was being sexually abused under the same roof by someone that should have been protecting me.
 When I look back and I consider the feelings of anxiety that I felt – it was staring me in the face; my concern that my brother would be telling other people about what was going on.
 On our way home from mountain biking my brother was in the other car with my neighbour and cousin and throughout the drive all I could think of was ‘do you think he’s trying to talk to my friend about what we do?’.
 This wasn’t from a jealousy perspective, although that can be the case in abusive relationships, but it was a thought for concern and for worry.
 I didn’t want that happening to my friend.
 But I did nothing.
 Slept on it.
 Forgot it and suppressed it, probably.
 I’d say I suppressed the memories very quickly, if not immediately after the abuse stopped.